 Beautifully built, the $199.00 Oxo Barista Brain provides a great brew quality but also brings some modern, useful features.

 Brewing is easy.
-Fill the reservoir with appropriate amount of water, place cone shaped filter in the brew basket, add ground coffee and close the lid.
+Fill the reservoir with the appropriate amount of water, place a cone shaped filter in the brew basket, add ground coffee and close the lid.
 Use the dial/button to choose the number of cups you want to brew: 2-4 or 5-9 cups.
 The machine will optimize the brewing process and time depending on your choice.

 Like Bonavita or Moccamaster the Oxo mimics the manual pour over process and brews within SCAA Gold cup recommendations.
 The showerhead dispenses water over grounds with few pauses for optimal extraction.
 It also keeps the optimal temperature during an entire brew cycle.
 The machine even has a microprocessor that monitors everything.
-This results in great tasting, well extracted coffee.
+This results in great tasting, well-extracted coffee.
 And, if you like your coffee really hot, you will absolutely love this coffee maker.

 The Oxo needs about 7 – 8 minutes to brew a full pot.
 Once the brewing is complete, the machine will go to sleep mode and it will turn off automatically after 1 hour.
 The stainless steel carafe is double-walled with soft, non-slip handle.
 Unfortunately, it doesn’t keep the coffee hot for too long.

-To keep this machine in good shape, hand wash carafe and brew basket with mild detergent after each use and wipe the housing with the soft, damp cloth from time to time.
+To keep this machine in good shape, hand wash carafe and the brew basket with a mild detergent after each use and wipe the housing with the soft, damp cloth from time to time.
 Descale your machine after 90 brew cycles, or every 3 months.
 Although, the Oxo will also let you know when it needs to be descaled.

 I’m pretty sure that Oxo will look great sitting on your counter.
 The machine is elegant, sleek and I love the backlit screen.
 And, if you want to program your brewer the night before to brew coffee in the morning, you can do that too.
 I’m sure it will make a great addition to any kitchen.